OpenXmlDev/Open-Xml-PowerTools/README.md

 - SpreadsheetWriter module, which enables writing simple code to generate an XLSX file.
 You can optionally use a streaming approach that can write spreadsheets with hundreds of thousands of rows, with good performance.
 - Many xUnit tests which validate the functionality in Open-Xml-PowerTools.
 - New PowerShell Cmdlet: Complete-DocxTemplateFromXml, which populates a template document from XML
 - New PowerShell Cmdlet: Out-Xlsx, which produces an XLSX from a PowerShell object pipeline.
+Similar in functionality to Out-GridView.

 Build Instructions
 ==================